Charles Mathias: Mathias and the American Space program

 The Bicentennial Committee also included President Ronald Reagan, Honorary Chairman and Vice-President George Bush, Honorary Vice-Chairman General Clifton von Kann (Director), President of the National Aeronautic Association, Anna Chennault, Senator John Glenn, Senator Barry Goldwater, Apollo 17 astronaut and Senator Harrison Schmitt, Scott Crossfield, Apollo 11 astronaut Michael Collins and Walter J. Boyne, Acting Director of the National Air and Space Museum.

 On July 12, 1982, Senator Mathias introduced S.J.Res.270, a joint Congressional resolution to designate 1983 as the Bicentennial of Air and Space Flight.
 The Resolution passed the House by Unanimous Consent on December 20, 1982, and was signed in the Senate on December 21, 1982.

 On January 3, 1983, President Ronald Reagan signed the Official Proclamation to designate the year beginning January 1, 1983 as the Bicentennial of Air and Space Flight, which became Public Law (No: 97-413).

 Vice-President Bush at the Caucus Room ceremony.

-On November 9, 1982, Mathias, Mihlon and Le Grelle did organize a ceremony in the Senate caucus room to launch the Bicentennial Year.
-The event televised life, hosted by Vice-President Bush included a taped message from President Reagan and featured first close-up coverage of Challenger via life remote from Cape Canaveral and last minute preparation for the final test flight of Columbia.
+On November 9, 1982, Mathias, Mihlon and Le Grelle organized a ceremony in the Senate caucus room to launch the Bicentennial Year.
+The event, televised live and hosted by Vice President Bush, included a taped message from President Reagan and featured close-up coverage of Challenger via live remote from Cape Canaveral and last-minute preparation for the final test flight of Columbia.
 Jim Beggs of NASA, Lynn Helms of the FAA, Deputy Defense Secretary Frank Carlucci, Deputy Secretary of Commerce Guy Fiske, Don Fuqua, Chairman of the House Science and Technology Committee, Anna Chennault and General Clifton von Kann also participated.

 The event was attended by senior executives of the Departments of Commerce and Defense, diplomats and nearly one hundred journalists.
 It included a live television link with Paris.

 President Reagan's address in the East Room on February 7, 1983.

 Senator Mathias is behind the President looking sideways.

-On the suggestion of Mihlon and Le Grelle, Mathias, who, as a strong Reagan supporter, could see any cabinet member in 24 hours, asked the White House to organize a ceremony for the Bicentennial with President Ronald Reagan.
+On the suggestion of Mihlon and Le Grelle, Mathias asked the White House to organize a ceremony for the Bicentennial with President Ronald Reagan.
 The White House ceremony commemorating the Bicentennial Year of Air and Space Flight was held on February 7, 1983.
 The President spoke at 1:15 p.m. in the East Room to a group of leading figures in aviation, government, diplomacy, the military, and business.